devchallenges-io/curriculum/3-javascript/1-javascript/6-js-conditionals.md

   - Common mistakes include neglecting strict equality by using '==' instead of '===' which can lead to unexpected results due to type coercion.
 It's also important to write descriptive conditionals that are self-explanatory and utilize console.log() strategically for debugging purposes.
 ---

-# Mastering Conditional Statements in JavaScript: The Ultimate lesson
+# Conditional Statements in JavaScript: The Ultimate lesson

 Conditional statements are essential for decision-making in JavaScript.
 They allow developers to run code based on specific conditions.
 By checking if certain criteria are true, JavaScript can perform different actions, making applications dynamic and responsive.